ezahr/Azure-Active-Directory/azure-active-directorys-gateway-service/cloud_powershell.md

 ````
-n this post, I am going to share Powershell script to find and list devices that are registered by Azure AD users.
+In this post, I am going to share Powershell script to find and list devices that are registered by Azure AD users.
 We can use the Get-AzureADUserRegisteredDevice cmdlet to get the registered devices.

 Before proceed run the below command to connect Azure AD Powershell module.